Our Services

 Urethral Issues: There can be problems with the urethra itself, like a blockage or narrowing, that makes it hard for urine to flow out completely.

 Understanding these causes can help in finding ways to manage or treat the dribbling.
 Exercises to strengthen pelvic floor muscles, such as Kegel exercises, can be helpful.
-If dribbling is bothersome, talking to a healthcare provider can provide more personalized advice and treatment options.
+If dribbling is bothersome, you can use our free AI symptom checker to better understand your symptoms and find personalized advice and treatment options.

 (References)